How to pay tax and get tax deductions in Italy

 When to pay taxes in Italy

-If you're self-employed, you'll need to make estimated payments throughout the year, with a final balancing payment due by 31 December.
-In both cases, you'll also need to file a tax return by the 30th of September of the following year.
+If you're self-employed, you'll need to make estimated payments throughout the year, with a final balancing payment due by 15 October of the following year.

 How do you file taxes in Italy?